You can find all your models in the models dashboard. Each

-Iterative Studio consolidates the stages of all the models in the registry, and provides a way to filter models by stages.
+DVC Studio consolidates the stages of all the models in the registry, and provides a way to filter models by stages.

 You can open the details of any model in the registry by clicking on the name of the model in the models dashboard.

 A model details page is divided into the following sections:

 - Top section: This contains

 - the model name,